Carnage at Afghan election rally as suicide bomber strikes

 Campaigning for the Oct.
 20 parliamentary election began on Friday and security officials have warned of the danger of militant attacks during the campaigning.

+The parliamentary election, delayed by three years, comes amid rising violence nationwide.

-Attaullah Khogyani, spokesman of the provincial governor, said at least 13 bodies were taken to hospitals, but others said the toll was likely to be higher.
+Attaullah Khogyani, spokesman for the provincial governor in Nangarhar, said at least 13 bodies were taken to hospitals, but others said the toll was likely to be higher.

-“Elders were speaking at the meeting when there was suddenly a huge blast,” said Sayed Humayoun, who was attending the meeting in Kama district, outside the provincial capital Jalalabad.
+“Elders were speaking at the meeting when there was suddenly a huge blast,” said Sayed Humayoun, who had been at the rally in Kama district, outside the provincial capital Jalalabad.

-“I was knocked unconscious but when I opened my eyes there were bodies scattered all around the blast area,” he said, adding that he could see dozens of dead and wounded bodies on the ground.
+“I was knocked unconscious but when I opened my eyes there were bodies scattered all around the blast area,” he said, adding that he could see dozens of dead and wounded.

-Around 250 people were attending the rally said Sohrab Qaderi, a member of the provincial council, adding that at least 30 were killed and dozens more wounded.
+Around 250 people had been at the rally, said Sohrab Qaderi, a member of the provincial council, adding that at least 30 were killed and dozens more wounded.

 There was no immediate claim of responsibility.
 Militant group Islamic State has claimed a series of attacks this year that have killed scores of people in Nangarhar, on the border with Pakistan.

+Another explosion took place at a cricket ground in Nangarhar’s Bati Kot district on Tuesday afternoon.

+“Seven children aged between 12 and 15 years were injured in the blast at the playground,” Khogyani said.

 The parliamentary election is seen as both a dry run for the more important presidential election next year, and a test of the government’s ability to provide security.

-Officials acknowledge that sustained violence could delay the process if it proved unsafe for voters to go to polling stations.
+Officials say sustained violence could delay the process if it becomes unsafe for voters to go to polling stations.

-Reporting by Ahmad Sultan, Abdul Qadir Sediqi; Editing by Nick Macfie and Clarence Fernandez
+Reporting by Ahmad Sultan and Abdul Qadir Sediqi; Editing by Clarence Fernandez and Andrew Roche